blcxtranslations/blcx/_translated/chapter-0031.md

 This junior fellow apprentice, who was called Zhao Gang, who didn't look to be over twenty, was already at the peak of the fourth layer, only one step away from the latter Spirit Gathering stages.
 He must be a genius disciple with excellent spiritual roots.
 This is what these two thought.

-Geniuses like this, were not only the focuses of the sect elders, but also had a great chance of successfully building their Foundation, becoming an even higher levelled cultivator.
+Geniuses like this, were not only the focuses of the sect elders but also had a great chance of successfully building their Foundation, becoming an even higher levelled cultivator.

 That is to say, in the eyes of these two, Lin Xuan had an immeasurable future.
-These kind of people could not be given the cold shoulder.
+These kinds of people could not be given the cold shoulder.

 It's hard to see into the hearts of people, but because Lin Xuan was intelligent, he basically understood what they were thinking.
 Secretly laughing, he also deeply felt the changes brought about by the star ocean.
 If not for the fact that he was able to purify waste pills and had the support of all those pills, how could he be mistaken for a genius?